onlyTr3v0r/python-course/lessons/1/one.md

 We will produce a blank window which will be the basis of our game.

+## Execution

+Code is normally executed from the top down - barring blocks like `if` and functions, as will be explained later on.

+In python, you can write comments to explain pieces of code.
+These are marked by a `#` and any text following the `#` to the end of the line is ignored by the *python interpreter* (code runner) They are used to explain the code that you write.

 ## Variables

 *Variables* are possibly the most important concept in programming.
 They are the building blocks of all programs.